 email@example.com x 105

-Laura Nygaard first joined SAYL as an intern in the summer of 2013, but as of January of 2014 she is now the Program Coordinator.
-Before becoming a part of SAYL, Laura studied Sociology and Religious Studies for two years at Purdue University in West Lafayette, Indiana.
+Laura Nygaard first joined SAYL as an intern in the summer of 2013.
+In January of 2014 Laura joined the SAYL staff as a Program Coordinator, then moving to the position of Volunteer Manager.
+Before joining the SAYL tribe, Laura studied Sociology and Religious Studies for two years at Purdue University in West Lafayette, Indiana.
 While there Laura volunteered for the non-profit organization, Family Services, Inc. As a volunteer for Family Services, Inc., Laura worked closely with the Events Coordinator to design fundraising events for the organization’s many community outreach programs.
 In 2012, she moved to San Antonio and attended the University of Texas at San Antonio.
 In December of 2013 she received her Bachelor’s degree in Sociology.
 Laura found her passion for childhood education while attending UTSA when she took a few courses in Early Childhood Development.
 Not too long after she discovered this passion, she discovered San Antonio Youth Literacy.

 firstname.lastname@example.org x 107